 No matter what position one holds, one requires a command of the written and verbal language appropriate to the location and customer base.

 The hospitality sector must adhere to strict health and safety regulations that may include Alcohol or/and gambling, you will be required to be suitably qualified or certified to prosper within your career.

 It would also be advantageous to successfully complete a TAFE course, affording your skill set increased value.
 It may also enable you to attain experience in all areas of the food and beverage service, reception and housekeeping.

-Kangan Institute’s Certificate IV in Hospitality (SIT40416) will help you to develop the practical skills and experience needed to secure an entry-level position within this exciting field.
-As part of your training, you’ll enjoy 12 weeks work placement at Mantra Hotel Tullamarine, where you’ll gain real-world experience in a four star hotel.
+Kangan Institute’s Certificate IV in Hospitality (SIT40416) will help you to develop the practical skills and experience needed to secure an entry-level position within this exciting industry.
+As part of your training, you’ll enjoy 12 weeks work placement at Mantra Hotel Tullamarine, where you’ll gain real-world experience in a four-star hotel.

 Contact: [email protected]/+47 947 850 77Contact us